doc4d/docs/docs/Project/search-replace.md

 :::note

-There are also functions for searching among the methods of your database, which are available in the context menu of the Methods Page in the Explorer: **Search Callers** and **Search Dependencies**.
+There are also functions for searching among the methods of your project in the context menu of the Methods Page in the Explorer: **Search Callers** (aussi available in the [Code editor](../code-editor/write-class-method.md#search-callers) and **Search Dependencies**.
 Both functions display the items found in a [Results window](#results-window).

 :::